 I’d never heard anyone scream like Chester Bennington.

-Kyle and Miles were all gangsta’d up in puffy vests and wool skull caps, lip syncing to a heavy metal song in what looked like a dimly lit closet.
-There was a part that Miles lip synced that went SHUT UP WHEN I’M TALKING TO YOU.
-I don’t remember much else about that fuzzy, student-produced piece, but I do remember wondering who the fuck it was singing that song.
+Kyle and Miles were all gangsta’d up in puffy vests and wool skull caps, lip syncing to a heavy metal song in what looked like a dimly-lit closet.
+Miles lip synced a part that went SHUT UP WHEN I’M TALKING TO YOU.
+I don’t remember much else about that fuzzy, student-produced piece, but I do remember wondering, “Who the fuck sings that song?”

-Probably a week or so later, Sarah Bradbury gave me her headphones on the bus ride home.
-She asked me if I’d heard a particular song called One Step Closer.
-I don’t remember when I heard the name Linkin Park for the first time, but it had to of been right then.
+Probably a week or so later, Sarah Bradbury gave me her headphones on the bus ride home, asking me if I’d heard a particular song called One Step Closer.
+I don’t remember when I heard the name Linkin Park for the first time, but it must’ve been right then.

 I hit play and listened.
 It was the song from Kyle and Miles’ video.
 And it was incredible.

 The band had my attention from the jagged, see-sawing introductory guitar riff.
 And the singer had my attention from the first line — I cannot take this anymore

 His whole performance was everything you’ve heard about the past couple of days.
 Visceral.
 A larynx of steel.
 The SHUT UP WHEN I’M TALKING TO YOU breakdown was face peeling.
 I still remember it 17 years later — listening and looking out the window about two rows back from the driver’s seat, the bus turning west on 9 mile.
 The sky was grey.

 I’d never heard music like this.
 I hit repeat all the way home.
 At her stop, Sarah had to tap me on the shoulder to get her Discman back.

 This was before the Internet.
 I couldn’t just go home and look up this new band online.
 I didn’t even know what they looked like.